A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

 ## Part 4A.
 Thistletop Approach (500xp, assumed party level 2)

   - A full frontal assault would be a serious mistake for the party.
 The encounters here require bypassing, splitting or neutralizing and at all costs to avoid them running together.
-  - Shalelu should have forwarned them and consider having her accompany them to provide tactical advice and/or combat support - though in a background way that does not take away from the party achievements.
+  - Shalelu should have forewarned them and consider having her accompany them to provide tactical advice and/or combat support - though in a background way that does not take away from the party achievements.
   - The terrain for all encounters here increases the threat level by one step - and adds bonus XP appropriately (as if the creatures encountered were 1 level higher).

 ### C4.
 Refugees Nest (120xp, severe threat, plus 40xp for terrain)